joshmarinacci/hiero-consensus-node/hedera-state-validator/README.md

 - [`account`](/src/main/java/com/hedera/statevalidation/validators/servicesstate/AccountValidator.java) - Ensures all accounts have a positive balance, calculates the total HBAR supply, and verifies it totals exactly 50 billion HBAR.
 - [`tokenRelations`](/src/main/java/com/hedera/statevalidation/validators/servicesstate/TokenRelationsIntegrity.java) - Verifies that the accounts and tokens for every token relationship exist.
-- [`compaction`](/src/main/java/com/hedera/statevalidation/validators/merkledb/Compaction.java) - Not a validation per se, but it allows for the compaction of state files.

 ## Introspect